+Time Frame Training Required Who

+Prior to Service Delivery TT D 1

+■ Opioid Antagonist administration

+(Administering Naloxone or other federal Food

+and Drug Administration approved opioid

+antagonist for drug overdose)

+Ambulatory Withdrawal Management with

+Extended On-Site Monitoring Service

+Definition Required Components

-Time Frame Training Required Who Prior to service delivery Opioid Antagonist administration (Administering Naloxone or other Federal Food and Drug Administration approved opioid antagonist for drug overdose) Crisis Response Harm Reduction Ambulatory Withdrawal Management without Extended On-Site Monitoring Service Definition Required Components All Staff Within 90 ASAM Criteria All Staff calendar days of hire to provide service Medically Supervised Withdrawal Management including Assessing and Managing Intoxication and Withdrawal States Pregnancy, Substance Use Disorder and Withdrawal Management MAR training Signs and Symptoms of Alcohol and Other Physician, Physician Extender, Nursing Staff Drug Intoxication and Withdrawal, Appropriate Treatment and Monitoring of the Condition and Facilitation into Ongoing Care Pregnancy, Substance Use Disorder and Withdrawal Management LCAS, LCAS-A Within 180 calendar days of hire to provide this service Introductory Motivational Interviewing (MI) Trauma informed care Co-occurring conditions LCAS, LCAS-A, Nursing staff Annually Continuing education in evidence-based treatment practices, which must include crisis response training and cultural competency All Staff
+Time Frame me Frame Training Required Within 90 ASAM Criteria All Staff calendar days of hire to provide service Medically supervised withdrawal management including assessing and managing intoxication and withdrawal states Physician, Physician Extender, Pregnancy, Substance Use Disorder and Withdrawal Management Nursing Staff ■ MAR training Signs and Symptoms of Alcohol and Other Drug Intoxication and Withdrawal, Appropriate Treatment and Monitoring of the Condition and Facilitation into Ongoing Care Pregnancy, Substance Use Disorder and Withdrawal Management LCAS, LCAS-A Within 180 calendar days of hire to provide this service Introductory Motivational Interviewing (MI) Trauma informed care Co-occurring conditions LCAS, LCAS-A, Nursing Staff Annually Continuing education in evidence-based treatment practices, which must include crisis response training and cultural competency All Staff

-The initial training requirements may be waived by the hiring agency if the staff can produce documentation certifying that training appropriate for the population being served was completed no more than 48 months before the hire date.
+The initial training requirements may be waived by the hiring agency if the staff can produce documentation certifying that training appropriate for the population being served was completed no more than 48 months prior to hire date.

 Staff hired prior to the effective date of this policy shall complete the required training identified in the above Staff Training Requirements chart.
 Training must be completed within one (1) year of the original effective date of this policy.
-Refer to Section 8.0 of this policy for original effective date.
+Refer to Section 8.0 for original effective date.

-Training must be approved and certified by a nationally recognized program that issues continuing education for licensed or clinical professionals.
-Approved programs include North Carolina Addictions Specialist Professional Practice Board (NCASPPB), National Association for Addiction Professionals (NAADAC), National Board for Certified Counselors (NBCC), Approved Continuing Education Provider (ACEP), National Association of Social Work (NASW), and Motivational Interviewing Network of
+\Training must be approved and certified by a nationally recognized program that issues continuing education for licensed or clinical professionals.
+Approved programs include North Carolina Addictions Specialist Professional Practice Board (NCASPPB), National Association for Addiction Professionals (NAADAC), National Board for Certified Counselors (NBCC), Approved Continuing Education Provider (ACEP), National Association of Social Work (NASW), and Motivational Interviewing Network of Trainers (MINT).

-Trainers (MINT).

-Documentation of training activities must be maintained by the program.
+Documentation of training activities shall be maintained by the program.